wader/goutubedl/README.md

 ## goutubedl

-Go wrapper for [youtube-dl](https://github.com/ytdl-org/youtube-dl).
+Go wrapper for [youtube-dl](https://github.com/ytdl-org/youtube-dl) and [yt-dlp](https://github.com/yt-dlp/yt-dlp), currently tested and developed using yt-dlp.
 API documentation can be found at [godoc.org](https://pkg.go.dev/github.com/wader/goutubedl?tab=doc).

-See [youtube-dl documentation](https://github.com/ytdl-org/youtube-dl) for how to install and what is recommended to install in addition to youtube-dl.
+See [yt-dlp documentation](https://github.com/yt-dlp/yt-dlp) for how to install and what is recommended to install in addition to youtube-dl.

 goutubedl default uses `PATH` to find youtube-dl but it can be configured with the `goutubedl.Path` variable.
+Default is currently `youtube-dl` for backwards compability.
+If your using yt-dlp you probably want to set it to `yt-dlp`.

 Due to the nature and frequent updates of youtube-dl only the latest version is tested.
 But it seems to work well with older versions also.